kkots/ggxrd_hitbox_overlay_2211/README.md

 - 2025 April 28: Version 6.27: Made the text outline be of higher quality in the Combo Recipe panel when it's in transparent background mode and in the Combo Damage panel.
 - 2025 ??? ??: Version 6.28:
   1) Modified how hitboxes display for rotated projectiles.
 In particular, there was an inconsistency spotted with Ky's Aerial H Stun Edge hitbox: it was shown by the hitbox overlay as horizontal, while in reality it is vertical.
   2) Made Elphelt's Travailler Maximum Charge powerup be displayed 1f later.
+Made Elphelt's Ms. Confille Maximum Charge powerup be displayed not when the reticle becomes full-sized, but when firing the rifle on this frame would fire it just in time for the reticle to become full-sized, i.e. slightly in advance (rifle startup is 3).
   3) Previously, framebar was displaying the pre-landing frame as landing recovery (purple), if you got hit on it.
 This would only happen if you were also performing an air normal on that frame, even if that air normal had no landing recovery attached to it.
 Now, that frame will display as getting hit during regular recovery, startup or active frames - whatever is supposed to be at that time.
   4) Fixed throw invulnerability being displayed on the frame on which you got grabbed - which contradicts the fact that you got grabbed on that frame.
 Also, certain throws like Ky's ground throw were not showing the one being thrown as strike invulnerable all the way through the animation, leading to a potential confusion that it might be possible to hit them with projectiles during that period.
 You can't.
 This is now fixed, and strike invulnerability will be shown on more frames of animations of getting thrown.
 The one who is performing the throw will still be displayed strike and throw invulnerable on their first frame.
 Additionally, now, when Jam parries a hit, the framebar frame, on which the parry connected, will display her as having super armor and not (yet) having strike+throw invul due to full invul from the parry (though having throw invul is still possible from previous hitstun, blockstun or wakeup, and that will be displayed).
 Similarly, Blitz Shield reject now will show the defender having super armor on the frame when the attacker's hit connected.
 Previously, it was displaying full (stirke+throw) invul, which should only start on the frame after.
   5) Moves like I-No ground Horizontal Chemical Love, which start on the ground, will now display "airborne" invul in the framebar and the main UI panel's "Invul" field.
 Previously they were not doing so, because they became airborne on frame 1 of the move, and airborne moves do not display that type of invul because it should be obvious that they're airborne.
 As it was previously, airborne moves (any move that originated in the air) will not show "airborne" invul.
 The new exception to that rule is airborne Roman Cancel, because it is sometimes hard to tell if it is airborne.
 Reminder that airborne moves are able to show landing recovery, while ground moves display landing recovery as regular recovery, and this rule will stay in place.
 Additionally, moves like Ky's ground H Vapor Thrust, which can be strike invul and airborne simultaneously, will now be able to show both these invuls on the same frame, instead of just one or the other (previously, these types of invul were shown mutually exclusively: either only strike, or only airborne - for no reason).